A complete guide for a first trip in Uzbekistan

 Plov: it’s the national dish of Uzbekistan.
 Cooked in a cauldron, plov consists of rice, meat (often lamb), grated carrots and onions topped with raisins or chickpeas.

-Green tea (kuk-choy): all meals end with a cup of green tea in Uzbekistan.They usually drink it without sugar.
+Green tea (kuk-choy): all meals end-up with a cup of green tea in Uzbekistan.Lolcals usually drink it without sugar.
 The trade on the Silk Roads brought tea from China.
 The Uzbek word for tea (choy) is actually very close to the Chinese original word (cha).
 Besides the drink, their typical tea silverware is a nice souvenir to bring home!

 When visiting the bazaars, you should look at some of these crafts for authentic souvenirs: